 In my last semester of college, we were given free rein to design anything based on current trends.
 (Note: It is a unique opportunity to be given zero constraints in design school) I took this and ran 🏃.

 I was inspired by subscription services, which are a source of recent marketplace changes.
 These shifts have large economic implications - in the five years leading up to 2018, the subscription e-commerce market grew more than 100% each year.
 If we’re talking specific dollars, the market increased from $57 million in sales in 2011 to $2.6 billion just four years later. [link to data]

 The Goal 🥅

-I set out to design a provocative experience inspired by Black Mirror.
+I set out to design a provocative subscription service inspired by Black Mirror.
 Although Black Mirror is a Netflix series, it embodies the goal of encouraging people to engage in dialogue and think critically about a societal trend.
 The subscription service design should follow the Black Mirror narrative arch and represent the dichotomic relationship of appearing both far-fetched and realistic.

 How Might We...